juppifluppi/poxload/README.md

 It is based on predictions for loading efficiency (LE) and loading capacity (LC) using four differen thresholds for each parameter (LC10, LC20, LC30, LC40, LE20, LE40, LE60, LE80).
 The formulations are assumed to be made via thin-film hydration using ethanol as solvent and an elevated temperature of 55 °C during re-hydration.

+More information can be found in our [preprint][https://doi.org/10.26434/chemrxiv-2024-l5kvc]

 ## Web application

 The streamlit web app ```poxload_streamlit.py``` is accessible at: